Sumitdhiman/Browser-Sticky-Notes/README.md

 -   **Import/Export:** Backup and restore all your notes and settings with JSON export/import
 -   Basic text formatting (bold, italic, underline)
 -   Insert date functionality
--   **Microsoft Edge Sidebar Support:** Use the extension in the Edge sidebar for easy access while browsing
+-   **Chromium Sidebar Support:** Use the extension in the Edge sidebar for easy access while browsing

 ## 🌟 Website-Specific Notes